dr-fischer/sop/agilentHPLC/sop_agilentHPLC.md

 1. Open the top/front cover the the HPLC and open the priming valve by turning the black knurled knob on the front of the pump a couple of turns.
 This ensures no air will enter the column.
 1. Click the green **On** button In the main window of the HPLC software to turn on the pump, column heater, and lamp.
 1. After the pumps have been on for roughly 2 minutes *and you do not see air bubbles exiting the valve into the waste line*, you may close the priming valve by turning the black knob clockwise until it's fully tightened.
 1. Allow the system to run until you observe a stable absorbance baseline in the real-time read out.
 (You may proceed to creating a sequence while waiting, but ensure a stable baseline before running the sequence).
+If necessary, the baseline can be reset to zero by right-clicking the lamp and selecting "Balance."

 # Prepare a Sequence